EmilianoDeLaGarzaVillarreal/FootballAnalysisCV/README.md

 cv2.VideoWriter, we need to specify how many frames per second.
 Then we modify the frames in a for loop and after for loop finished we can release the video

+11 - Write about color clustering... used for assigning players to team